-Our Responsible Supply Chain Policy (RSCP) aims at encouraging supply practices.
-The Policy focusses on sensitising suppliers about the need in their supply chain.
-The Policy is guided by four principles: Fair Business Rights, and Environmental Protection.
-More than 200 suppliers were assessed around 33%.
+Our Responsible Supply Chain Policy (RSCP) aims at encouraging supply chain partners to integrate sustainability principles in their decisions and processes in line with Tata Steel's commitment to sustainable business practices.
+The Policy focusses on sensitising suppliers about the need to implement sustainable business practices and inculcate the same culture in their supply chain.
+The Policy is guided by four principles: Fair Business Practices, Health & Safety, Human Rights, and Environmental Protection.
+We started the sustainability assessment journey with our critical vendor partners.
+More than 200 suppliers were assessed in FY 2020-21 with a spend coverage of around 33%.